bwhalley/madnesscarlo/README.md

 ## Testing

-This project includes a comprehensive test suite with 80% code coverage.
+This project includes a comprehensive test suite with 70% overall code coverage.

 ### Running Tests